revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 - Decorator pattern are used by the Wrapper classes.
 - Singleton pattern is used in classes like Calendar and Runtime.
 - Factory pattern is used for methods like Integer.valueOf methods in wrapper classes.
-- Observer pattern is used for handling event frameworks like awt, swing etc
+- Observer pattern is used for handling event frameworks like `AWT`, `SWING` etc

 </blockquote>